 Founded in 2011, the Wilderness Skills Institute (WSI) brings together wilderness stewards from federal agencies, partners, and volunteers across the southeast to learn shoulder-to-shoulder the skills and knowledge necessary to care for America’s enduring resource, wilderness.
 The Southern Appalachian Wilderness Skills Institute is a partnership between the U.S. Forest Service, the Appalachian Trail Conservancy (ATC), and Southern Appalachian Wilderness Stewards (SAWS).
 WSI currently features two weeks of training hosted each year on either side of Memorial Day weekend in Transylvania County, NC on the Pisgah National Forest and at the Cradle of Forestry.

-The 2024 Southern Appalachian Wilderness Skills Institute will be May 20-24 and May 28-31.
+The 2025 Southern Appalachian Wilderness Skills Institute will be May 19-23 and May 27-30.
 It will start at 1pm ET on Monday (or Tuesday for week 2) and conclude at 12PM ET on Friday.
 It is free for participants to attend.
 All participants are expected to sign up for an entire week but do not need to attend both weeks.
-Registration is closed and the deadline for 2024 applications has passed.

 Cost: There is no cost to attend WSI.